melissaAcheng/StudioPortal/README.md

 Project Description: A portal for private music teachers to write lesson notes/homework per student.
 Students can then log in and view notes.

 New Programming Concept(s) I'm Planning to Learn:
-Creating Registration and Login in MERN
+- Creating Registration and Login in MERN
-One-To-Many relationships using MongoDb and Mongoose
+- One-To-Many relationships using MongoDb and Mongoose
+- Use Tailwind CSS

 Week 1 Features (to show at Review during Week 2)
 - Teacher and Student registration and login page with validations